J. Robert Oppenheimer Facts

 His Age:- 62

-Place of Birth:- New York City, United States
+Place of Birth:- New York, New York, United States

 Died At:- Princeton, New Jersey, United States